m-haisham/novelsave/README.md

 Specify a compilation target using the `--target` option.
 If option is not provided compiles to only epub.

+Or you may use `--target-all` to package to all supported formats.

 ```bash
 novelsave package <id_or_url> --target epub --target web
 ```